TLara1/TLara1.github.io/_projects/20_project.md

 ---
 layout: page
-title: On the Fokker-Planck Equation - 6/26
+title: On the Langevin and Fokker-Planck Equations - 6/26
 description:
 img:
 importance: 6